testsigmahq/testsigma-docs/src/pages/docs/faqs/web-apps/why-chrome-extension.md

 ---
 title: "About Testsigma Chrome extension"
-metadesc: "Test Recorder Chrome extension and how it works."
+meta_desc: "Test Recorder Chrome extension and how it works."
 order: 24.11
 page_id: "About Testsigma Chrome extension"
 warning: false